coveooss/SIGIR-ecom-data-challenge/README.md

 that is, the task (`rec` or `cart`), the user id you were provided with at the sign-up, and the actual `json` file, named according to the rules above.
-For your convenience, we provide you with a read-made script that given a local submission file, proceed with the upload to the Challenge bucket (see below).
+For your convenience, we provide you with a ready-made script that given a local submission file, performs the upload to the Challenge bucket (see below).

 ##### Submission upload